 Oral iron can be provided by various iron salts (eg, ferrous sulfate, ferrous gluconate, ferrous fumarate) or saccharated iron given 30 minutes before meals (food or antacids may reduce absorption).
-A typical initial dose is 60 mg of elemental iron (eg, as 325 mg of ferrous sulfate) given once a day or every other day (1 Treatment reference Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as with celiac disease, is a much less common cause.
+A typical initial dose is 65 mg of elemental iron (eg, as 325 mg of ferrous sulfate) given once a day or every other day (1 Treatment reference Iron deficiency is the most common cause of anemia and usually results from blood loss; malabsorption, such as occurs in celiac disease, is a much less common cause.
 Symptoms are usually nonspecific... read more ).
 Larger doses are largely unabsorbed due to increased hepcidin production but increase adverse effects, especially constipation or other GI upset.
 Ascorbic acid either as a pill (500 mg) or as orange juice when taken with iron enhances iron absorption without increasing gastric distress.

+Oral iron therapy should continue for ≥ 6 months after correction of hemoglobin levels to replenish tissue stores, and iron studies should be rechecked at least 4 weeks after parenteral iron to ensure adequate repletion.
 The response to treatment is assessed by serial Hb measurements until normal RBC values are achieved.
 Hb rises little for 2 weeks but then rises 0.7 to 1 g/week until near normal, at which time the rate of increase tapers.
 Anemia should be corrected within 2 months.
 A subnormal response suggests continued hemorrhage, underlying infection or cancer, insufficient iron intake, or malabsorption of oral iron.
 If the symptoms of anemia, such as fatigue, weakness, and shortness of breath, do not abate following resolution of the anemia, an alternative cause should be sought.

 1. Moretti D, Goede JS, Zeder C, et al: Oral iron supplements increase hepcidin and decrease iron absorption from daily or twice-daily doses in iron-depleted young women.
 Blood 126(17):1981-1989, 2015. doi: 10.1182/blood-2015-05-642223